rust-lang/rust-wiki-backup/The-Rusticon.md

 <a name="phantom_type" />phantom type | An `enum` with no variants.
 This cannot be constructed in safe code.
 See the [cheetsheet](https://github.com/mozilla/rust/wiki/Doc-FAQ-Cheatsheet#how-do-i-express-phantom-types) for an example.
 plain old data (Pod) | Any value that can be safely copied by moving bits, including scalars, references, and structs containing only Pod.
 Types which are pod implement the `Copy` trait. raw pointer | `*T`, a pointer to anything.
+Requires unsafe code to dereference, no static verification is done on them.
+<a name="record_structure" />record structure | A struct declared with named fields, for example `struct Point { x: f32, y: f32 }`
+<a name="reference" /> reference | A non-owning pointer to an object.
+Has an associated lifetime, to assert that what it points to is always valid data.
-Requires unsafe code to dereference, no static verification is done on them. rust | <a name="rust" /> Rust is named after a [fungus](http://en.wikipedia.org/wiki/Rust_%28fungus%29) that is robust, distributed, and parallel.
+rust | <a name="rust" /> Rust is named after a [fungus](http://en.wikipedia.org/wiki/Rust_%28fungus%29) that is robust, distributed, and parallel.
 And, Graydon is a biology nerd.
-See [TL;DR](http://www.reddit.com/r/rust/comments/27jvdt/internet_archaeology_the_definitive_endall_source/) rustdoc | The Rust documentation generator. rustc | The Rust source code compiler. cargo | The official package manager for Rust programs and libraries. sigil | (*Obsolete*) A character placed in front of a type, identifier or literal.
-In the context of Rust, this usually refered to the pointer symbols: `&`, `~`, `@`, and `*`.
-<a name="record_structure" />record structure | A struct declared with named fields, for example `struct Point { x: f32, y: f32 }`
-stack allocation | All local variables are a stack allocation. syntax extension | Code generation at compiletime, broken into three groups: declarative macros, which are described above as `macros`; procedural macros, which are written as Rust code that processes a token tree and produce an AST, and attributes. task | Rust's fundamental unit of computation.
+See [TL;DR](http://www.reddit.com/r/rust/comments/27jvdt/internet_archaeology_the_definitive_endall_source/) rustdoc | The Rust documentation generator. rustc | The Rust source code compiler. sigil | (*Obsolete*) A character placed in front of a type, identifier or literal.
+In the context of Rust, this usually refered to the pointer symbols: `&`, `~`, `@`, and `*`. stack allocation | All local variables are a stack allocation. syntax extension | Code generation at compiletime, broken into three groups: declarative macros, which are described above as `macros`; procedural macros, which are written as Rust code that processes a token tree and produce an AST, and attributes. task | Rust's fundamental unit of computation.
 Similar to a thread.